Looks like you’re visiting UCSF Health on Internet Explorer. For the best experience, try Chrome or Firefox.

 • Muscle aches

-In addition, gastrointestinal symptoms, such as nausea, vomiting and diarrhea, sometimes accompany the flu and are much more common in children than in adults.
+In addition, gastrointestinal symptoms such as nausea, vomiting and diarrhea sometimes accompany the flu.
+These are much more common in children than in adults.

 Many people use the term "stomach flu" to describe illnesses with nausea, vomiting or diarrhea.
-Although these symptoms sometimes can be related to the flu, they are rarely the main symptoms of influenza, which tends to be a respiratory rather than a stomach or intestinal disease.
-Different viruses, bacteria or even parasites can cause gastrointestinal symptoms.
+Although these symptoms sometimes can be related to the flu, they're rarely the main symptoms of influenza, which tends to be a respiratory rather than a stomach or intestinal disease.
+Other viruses, bacteria or even parasites can cause gastrointestinal symptoms.

 Flu Transmission

 The flu is contagious.
-A person can spread the flu starting one day before he or she feels sick and up to seven days after getting sick.
+You can spread the flu starting one day before you feel sick and up to seven days after getting sick.
 Children can be contagious for longer than seven days.

-Flu viruses are spread when a person who has the flu coughs, sneezes or speaks and spreads virus-laden droplets into the air that others inhale.
-The virus also can spread when a person handles a surface with flu viruses on it, such as a door handle, and then touches his or her eyes, nose or mouth.
+Flu viruses are spread when someone with the flu coughs, sneezes or speaks and spreads virus-laden droplets into the air that others inhale.
+The virus also can spread when somebody handles a surface with flu viruses on it, such as a door handle, and then touches their eyes, nose or mouth.

 Diagnosis

-You may have the flu if you experience a sudden onset of body aches, fever and respiratory symptoms, especially if your illness occurs during November through April, which is the usual flu season in the United States.
+You may have the flu if you have a sudden onset of body aches, fever and respiratory symptoms, especially if your illness occurs between October and April – the usual flu season in the United States.
 However, people can get the flu at any time of the year.

-Although doctors often diagnose the flu by evaluating symptoms, it is impossible to tell for sure if you have the flu based on symptoms alone, as other respiratory illnesses can cause similar symptoms.
-Tests can offer a definitive diagnosis but need to be performed within the first two or three days after your symptoms begin.
+Although doctors often diagnose the flu by evaluating symptoms, it's impossible to tell for sure whether you have the flu based on symptoms alone, as other respiratory illnesses can cause similar symptoms.
+Tests can offer a definitive diagnosis but need to be performed in the first two or three days after your symptoms begin.
 A physical examination may be needed to determine if you have another health issue that is a complication of the flu.

 Flu Treatment

-If you develop the flu, it is best to rest and give your body a chance for a complete and speedy recovery.
+If you develop the flu, it's best to rest and give your body a chance for a complete and speedy recovery.

 • Get plenty of rest